 Full-time physician faculty staff UW Medical Center and Harborview Medical Center, as well as the Veterans Affairs Puget Sound Health Care System and Seattle Children’s.
 UWSOM faculty also practice in UW Medicine Neighborhood Clinic locations throughout Puget Sound, and provide expert consultation to practicing physicians throughout the five state region.

-Research scientists at the UW School of Medicine explore every aspect of health and disease, from the molecular mechanisms of gene action to population studies of global illnesses.
-UW research scientists’ work has contributed to improved understanding of the cause of diseases and to better treatments and prevention of many disorders.
+Recognized for advancing medical knowledge through scientific research; UW scientists explore every aspect of health and disease, from the molecular mechanisms of gene action to population studies of global illnesses.
+Their work has contributed to improved understanding of the causes of disease and to better treatments and prevention of many disorders.

 Our graduates: physicians, scientists, allied health personnel, and scholars in medical history and ethics, go on to serve in a wide variety of capacities.
 Many M.D. and physician assistant alumni practice in areas of need, such as rural towns, inner cities and in developing nations.